BionanoDev/AccessImportUtils/README.md

-# AccessImportUtils
-various scripts to compress data for upload into Bionano Access
+Various scripts to compress data for upload into Bionano Access